 Another factor that can make a roadway particularly dangerous is the speed limit.
 In fact, numerous Michigan highways have been designated for a Michigan speed limit increase, thereby making them potentially even more dangerous.

 A driver’s own behavior also contributes to the likelihood of an auto accident.
 Speeding, reckless driving, alcohol or drugs, fatigue and driving distractions — especially when traveling a dangerous Michigan roadway — lead to a greater chance of a collision.
+Stats from 2017 also show a greater risk for a US 127 accident among inexperienced drivers.

 In this video, Lansing car accident attorney Stephen Sinas talks about the Understanding Dangerous Roads public awareness campaign and its goals.